kodecocodes/i9t/3d-touch/3d-touch.markdown

 It'd be great if you could add some more artistic flair to your drawings, and 3D Touch opens up a range of possibilities to satisfy your inner Van Gogh.

-[TODO: I don't understand how 1 can be the average force.
-And what the max value means] `UITouch` has a new `force` property.
-It's a `CGFloat` ranging from 0 to 1.0, with 0 meaning no force and 1.0 being the force of an average touch.
-Although 1.0 is the maximum value, it's constrained by the value of `maximumPossibleForce`, which is a new property for `UITouch`.
+`UITouch` has a new `force` property.
+It's a `CGFloat` ranging from 0 to the value of `UITouch`'s other new property `maximumPossibleForce`.
+A value of 1.0 represents the force of an average touch, and `maximumPossibleForce` has a value that ensures that the `force` property has a wide dynamic range.

 You'll use the force — of the user's touch, that is — to make your sketches pressure sensitive.
 The harder you press, the thicker the line will be!